 Alexandra Loeb, CEO:

-Alex, out of the 4 of us, is least comfortable on a bike and most comfortable in an office.
+Alex, out of the three of us, is least comfortable on a bike and most comfortable in an office.
 But that’s ok, she enjoys the ride.
 She also keeps us honest when we say a trail is accessible to all levels of riders.
 Her decades of management and strategic planning experience, including being a Corporate Vice President of Microsoft Corporation, allows her a clear view of the big picture and keeps us all on our toes.
 She has an undeniable drive to make the world a better place whether it be with her extensive community service or helping making better trails for all.

 Here's a vintage video that hints on the history Joyride has in the bike park industry, check it out: